Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the specific action ('Create a new story'), the resource ('under an existing epic'), and distinguishes it from siblings by mentioning unique behaviors like assigning STORY-NNN ID and writing to specific files.
-It goes beyond just restating the name/title to explain what the tool actually does.
+The description clearly states the specific action ('Create a new story'), the resource ('under an existing epic'), and distinguishes it from siblings by mentioning the ID assignment, file writing, and registration in specific files.
+It goes beyond just restating the name to explain the full creation process.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.